These Christmas pieces are arranged in order of difficulty, easiest first. Most of them are available at MusicSpoke.

 Version with tune and guitar chords only, 1 page

-- Balulalow – choir only version or with a piano reduction.
+Balulalow – choir only version or with a piano reduction.
 For SATB choir with soprano and baritone soli, fairly easy, 6′.
 Text in Scots – a pronunciation guide is provided.
 Hear a recording.
-Single copies £2/$3, PDF £30/$45.
+Purchase from MusicSpoke.

-- New! – Videntes Stellam for SSATTB choir, moderate difficulty, 3′.
+Videntes Stellam for SSATTB or AATTBB choir, moderate difficulty, 3′.
 Version with piano reduction also available for perusal.
+Contact me for enquiries – happy to provide free copies in exchange for a recording.